ivansim1989/airflow-spark-project/README.md

 - Create a new field named above_18 based on the applicant's birthday
 - Membership IDs for successful applications should be the user's last name, followed by a SHA256 hash of the applicant's birthday, truncated to first 5 digits of hash (i.e <last_name>_<hash(YYYYMMDD)>)

-You are required to consolidate these datasets and output the successful applications into a folder, which will be picked up by downstream engineers.
-Unsuccessful applications should be condolidated and dropped into a separate folder.

-You can use common scheduling solutions such as cron or airflow to implement the scheduling component.
-Please provide a markdown file as documentation.

-Note: Please submit the processed dataset and scripts used

 ## _Instruction_